PhillypHenning/Witchlight/Sessions/Arc-3/Session-2.md

 As they travel through the swamp 2 displacer beasts will pick up on their scent and begin tracking them.
 Three party members make a survival check they need: 12, 13, 14.
 If any of them make the check they are not caught surprised in the ambush.

 # Notes

+- Di climbs up The Watcher

+- The Watcher
+    - Di was the first ask where Zalbina is
+    - Yanaba asked about where the unicorns wife is
+    - Sevro asked for a weapon and instead got a warning
+    - Karag asked for Burly

+In shadows deep and witches' weave,
+Zalbina's fate, a tale to grieve.
+Bound in dimension, lost to time,
+Three witches' curse, a darkened crime.

+In dreams entwined, the unicorn's plea,
+Her mate transformed tragically.
+A rocking chair, a wooden guise,
+By Skabatha's craft, hidden from eyes.

+Burly's form, now mortal guise,In Thither's land, confusion lies.A twisted mind by Skabatha's art,Forgotten past, a fractured heart.

+In verdant swamps where shadows creep,
+Deep sorrow lies, a secret deep.
+Bavlorna reigns, with eyes of spite,
+In guise of frog, she claims the night.

+Your parents' breath, in darkness stilled,
+By nature's cruel, their fate was sealed.
+Her horned form, a terror vast,
+In death's embrace, their lives did pass.

+Sevro has entered into an agreement where Chopain has transformed him into Darrow.
+In return Chopain gets to ask Sevro for a request that must be fulfilled in 1 week or his soul is Chopain.